AriFordsham/GHCWiki/commentary/abbreviations.md

 - "Loc" means "Location", as in SrcLoc

-- "Hs" means "Haskell Syntax" (generally as opposed to Core -- for example, Expr vs HsExpr)
+- "Hs" means "Haskell Syntax" (generally as opposed to Core, for example, Expr vs HsExpr)

 - "Hsc" means "deals with compiling a single module and no more"